Back

 3. Defend on the turns before attackers go until you recover from meditate exhaustion, then eliminate enemies.

 Note: Using bolster on one of the beginning turns if you face melee attackers helps to reduce incoming damage.
-You can also use haste to generate a free 5 breath with no downside.

 Special circumstances: